naofum/Mendix-SMBConnector/README.md

 ## Installation
 * Import the module **SMB connector** in your project (from the Mendix AppStore or by downloading and exporting the module from this project)

-* You can use Java action (readFile/saveFile) to read and write SMB files.
+* You can use Java action (readFile/saveFile) to read and write SMB files with on-premise environment.

 ## Configuration options
+- enable SMB 1.0 feature in Turn Windows features on or off settings.
 - specify smbpath like smb://hostname/folder/filename.ext